Stroke ratio: Square engine examples

-Oversquare or short-stroke engine
+Oversquare

 An engine is described as oversquare or short-stroke if its cylinders have a greater bore diameter than its stroke length, giving a bore/stroke ratio greater than 1:1.

 An oversquare engine allows for more and larger valves in the head of the cylinder, higher possible rpm by lowering maximum piston speed, and lower crank stress due to the lower peak piston acceleration for the same engine (rotational) speed.
 Because these characteristics favor higher engine speeds, oversquare engines are often tuned to develop peak torque at a relatively high speed.

 Due to the increased piston and head surface area, the heat loss increases as the bore/stroke ratio is increased.
 Thus an excessively high ratio can lead to a decreased thermal efficiency compared to other engine geometries.
 The large size/width of the combustion chamber at ignition can cause increased inhomogeneity in the air/fuel mixture during combustion, resulting in higher emissions.